Matter of the Greenwood: The Sheriff of Nottingham - Evolution

 And save all good yeomanry!”

 The tricking of the Sheriff here echoes the episode where Little John decoys him in the Gest.
 This ballad was later reworked as Robin Hood and the Butcher in the Elizabethan era, possibly for a butchers’ guild event; quite a few “compilation” novels, and the 1955-60 ITV Adventures of Robin Hood, have adapted one or the other of the ballads.
-But the Sheriff’s wife – despite appearing in Munday’s Downfall of Robert, Earl of Huntingdon – has never become a regular character.
+But the Sheriff’s wife – despite appearing in Anthony Munday’s Downfall of Robert, Earl of Huntingdon – has never become a regular character.

-Munday created a fictional Sheriff, his Earl Robert’s former steward, Warman or Worman.
+Munday created for his play a fictional Sheriff, his Earl Robert’s former steward, Warman or Worman.
 It is typical of his conservative take on the legend that he should turn this villain into a servant – albeit one of technically gentlemanly rank – above his station.
 All of Munday’s antagonists, from Warman up to Prince John, are corrupt individuals and personal enemies of the hero: it is specific people, not the system, who are at fault in his Sherwood.
 When general classes of enemies are named, they are priests, usurers, and lawyers: middle class foes, disliked alike by the gentrified Robin and the groundlings who enjoyed the play.
 The aristocracy is safe from this outlaw.
 Blamed by Prince John for the Bishop of Ely’s escape from custody, Warman later has to flee to the greenwood, where he is accepted and forgiven by the outlawed Earl; in the sequel, The Death of Robert, Earl of Huntingdon, he notably refuses to have anything to do with the scheme to murder Robin, and pays for this loyalty with his own life.

 There is no Sheriff in Martin Parker’s True Tale of Robin Hood (1632), and he plays less part in the seventeenth century ballad tradition than earlier.
 It is after Ritson’s publication of the Robin Hood ballads in 1795 that the Sheriff starts to be made use of by novelists and playwrights.
 In Edward Fitzball’s theatrical extravaganza Robin Hood, or, The Merry Outlaws of Sherwood (1860), he is a conniving forger who helps the illegitimate Sir Gilbert Pevys steal the Earl of Huntingdon’s estates.
 John B. Marsh, in The Life and Adventures of Robin Hood (1865), indulges his misplaced taste for comedic names, calling the Sheriff “Judas Shrimp”.
 (He is later replaced by a Saxon-hating forester named Gammer: which, meaning as it does “old woman”, is a curious name for a fierce young killer.
 The novel’s third Sheriff bears the equally absurd appellation “Inluck”.)
 In Reginald de Koven's operetta Robin Hood (1890), the scheming Sheriff is a wonderfully Gilbertian character, accorded some of librettist Harry B. Smith’s best lyrics: